Household Budget Calculator

 50/30/20 Rule

-The 50/30/20 rule suggests allocating 50% of your after-tax income to needs (rent, groceries, utilities), 30% to wants (entertainment, dining out, subscriptions), and 20% to savings and debt repayment.
+The 50/30/20 rule allocates 50% of after-tax income to needs (rent, groceries, utilities), 30% to wants (entertainment, dining out, subscriptions), and 20% to savings and debt repayment.
+For a ₹60,000/month income, this means ₹30,000 for needs, ₹18,000 for wants, and ₹12,000 for savings.
 This simple framework provides a quick benchmark for evaluating whether your household budget is balanced.
+Use the comparison table in the "What Your Remaining Balance Means" section above to see what this looks like at your income level.

 Zero-Based Budgeting